 The Sherman tanks of the Yeomanry were now working hand-in-glove with the infantry, and had come up with a way of dealing with blockhouses that might harbour anti-tank guns, without unnecessarily exposing the tanks.
 Their new technique involved the commander of the tanks walking forwards with the infantry.
 When the heavy machine gun of a pillbox opened fire, he called forward the leading tank and briefed it.
 It then fired three armour-piercing shells, followed by three high-explosive shells, then pumped long bursts of machine gun fire at the pillbox.
 Since the concrete in most pillboxes in Sicily did not use steel reinforcement, and the coastal troops manning them were mainly older reservists with poor morale, this usually had the desired effect.
 However, near the airship hangar [map], a pillbox resisted.
 It was taken by 10 Platoon of ‘B’ Company supported by tanks.
 Six Italians died inside it, three outside.
 No prisoners were taken.

 It may have been here that Jim Fern died, attacking the pillbox, as described by his friend in ‘A’ Company, Lance Corporal Harold Halford.
 We cannot be sure, because the 6 Seaforths war diary and Harold’s account do not quite tally.
 War diaries are not infallible, but it states more than once that ‘B’ Company was in the lead at this point, and we know from his last letter that Jim was in 9 Platoon, ‘A’ Company.
 Perhaps, then, Jim was killed in the battle near the Marcellino river, in amongst the thorn scrub and the oil tanks, when ‘A’ Company was in the lead.
-However neither British nor Italian intelligence maps show pillboxes in this area, nor do accounts mention any, but Harold specifically mentions a pillbox.
+However neither British nor Italian intelligence maps show any pillboxes near the Marcellino, nor do accounts mention any, but Harold specifically mentions a pillbox.

 We will probably never know for sure.
 However we can with some certainty say that Jim probably died between about 4pm and midnight on 12th July 1943, somewhere between the Marcellino River and the area around the seaplane base.